craftercms/craftercms/README.md

    ./gradlew start [-Penv={env}]
 ```

-For an alternative to start an environment, run the following :
+For an alternative to start an environment, run the following:

 ```bash
    cd crafter-{env}